Lead Stories: BMJ whistleblower controversy

 Howard Kaplan, author of the report, criticized Lead Stories on social media, calling it "Facebook Thought Police" that "doesn't like the wording of the article by the BMJ".
-The BMJ later contacted Lead Stories to request the article be removed, it claimed the fact-check itself contained errors, including calling the BMJ a "news blog".
-Alan Duke declined the request, saying the misinformation notice was created Facebook and they are not responsile for it, he also added that the report was used by anti-vaccine activists.
-The BMJ then proceeded to sent an open letter to Mark Zuckerberg.
-Written by two editors, Fiona Godlee and Kamran Abbasi, the letter called Lead Stories fact-check "incompetent", saying it contained various issues like failing to say what information in the report was false and having phrase "hoax alert" in the article's URL despite no evidence of it being one.
-Meta Platforms and Zuckerberg did not take any action, the BMJ was told they may appeal the misinformation label within a week to the relevant company (Lead Stores) and that Facebook was not involved in making the decision.
+The BMJ later contacted Lead Stories to request the article be removed, claiming the fact-check itself contained errors, including calling the BMJ a "news blog".
+Alan Duke declined the request, saying the misinformation notice was created by Facebook, and Lead Stories is not responsible for it; he also added that the report was used by anti-vaccine activists.
+The BMJ then sent an open letter to Mark Zuckerberg.
+Written by two editors, Fiona Godlee and Kamran Abbasi, the letter called Lead Stories fact-check "incompetent", saying it contained various issues like failing to say what information in the report was false and using the phrase "hoax alert" in the article's URL despite no evidence of it being one.
+Meta Platforms and Zuckerberg did not take any action; the BMJ was told they may appeal the misinformation label within a week to the relevant company (Lead Stories) and that Facebook was not involved in making the decision.

 Lead Stories responded to the letter in December 2021, saying the report was invalid because the whistleblower, whose name is Jackson, was unreliable.
-It said she had little quafiications in science and only has "30-hour certification in auditing techniques".
-Lead Stores also said Jackson held negative beliefs towards vaccines based on her Facebook posts and criticised the BMJ for failing to note it.
-On December 20, 2021, Lead Stories said to the BMJ on Twitter that the report was republished on the website of Childrenʼs Health Defense, anti-vaccine activist group, saying its run by "disinformation dozen".
+It said she had little qualifications in science and only has "30-hour certification in auditing techniques".
+Lead Stores also said Jackson held negative beliefs towards vaccines based on her Facebook posts and criticized the BMJ for failing to note it.
+On December 20, 2021, Lead Stories said to the BMJ on Twitter that the report was republished on the website of Childrenʼs Health Defense, an anti-vaccine activist group, saying it's run by the "disinformation dozen".
 It criticized the BMJ and recommended it to review its editorial policies.
 The BMJ later filed a complaint to Poynter Institute, which runs IFCN, the fact-checking network of which Lead Stories is a member.
 The BMJ said the conduct of Lead Stories broke IFCN's guidelines.
-Electronic Frontier Foundation condemned the incident and criticised Facebook's fact-checking process in response.
+Electronic Frontier Foundation condemned the incident and criticized Facebook's fact-checking process in response.